 Forest Park to Trojan Park to Wellston MetroLink

 This section of greenway stretches through residential areas and commercial districts and is a popular route for walking and biking to connect with Forest Park on the south as well as the Delmar and Forest Park Metrolink stations.
-It also parallels the Loop Trolley tracks from the History Museum to where the paved path turns into Ruth Porter Mall Park.
+It runs parallel to DeBaliviere from the History Museum to where the paved path turns into Ruth Porter Mall Park.
 It’s also a treasured green space for getting fresh air, having a picnic or enjoying family and neighborhood get-togethers.

 Click here to download a printable Greenway Info Guide for the St. Vincent Greenway: Forest Park to Trojan Park.

 Total trail length: 2.49 Miles